-Milos Beaches are by far some of the best beaches I have ever come across in all my travels!
-So much so that I have been back to Milos Greece twice now and seriously can’t get enough of this place!
+Milos Beaches are by far some of the best beaches I’ve come across in all my travels!
+So much so, I have been back to Milos Island on two occasions and seriously can’t get enough of this place.

-If you don’t know much about Milos, it’s a must-see destination to add to your Bucket List!
-Why?
-Because Milos Greece offers a mecca of adventures, things to do and places to see that are suited to all kinds of travellers, and not to mention that this beautiful island in the Cyclades region boasts some of the best beaches in Greece!
+If you don’t know much about Milos, it’s a must-see destination in Greece that offers a mecca of adventures with plenty of fun things to do and beautiful places to see that are suited to all kinds of travellers.

 Have you got travel insurance for Greece?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 Milos is a horseshoe-shaped island located in the southmost western region of the Cyclades group of islands in Greece.

 The volcanic island of Milos has an area of approximately 160km² and a population of 5,000 people.